gshipley/enterprise_training/EnterpriseManual.md

 ##**Enabling districts**

-To use districts, the broker’s MCollective plugin must be configured to enable districts.
+To use districts, the broker's MCollective plugin must be configured to enable districts.
 Edit the */etc/openshift/plugins.d/openshift-origin-msg-broker-mcollective.conf* configuration file and confirm the following parameters are set:

 **Note: Confirm the following on the broker host.**